Frequently Asked Questions

 Visit the Family Weekend website for updated information.
 Details about the 2022-2023 program will likely be announced in Autumn Quarter.

-If my student is participating in a pre-orientation program (i.e., ISO, SPOT, or SNIP) when should I come to campus to move them in?
+If my student is participating in a pre-orientation program (i.e., ISO, FLI-SO, SPOT, or SNIP) when should I come to campus to move them in?

 While we do not provide parents and families with any housing accommodations during NSO, there are many hotels in Palo Alto and the surrounding cities.
 We recommend booking a hotel room early before hotels fill up.
 The Visitor Information section of the Stanford website provides a thorough lodging guide as well as airport details, maps/directions, and other travel information.